mupetmower/HouseOfCards/README.md

-NOTE - unfortunately, there is no DB access/local DB in this project currently.
-THere might be a local DB soon, and I will update the connections to point to it.
+NOTE - unfortunately, there is no DB access/local DB in this project.
+No plans to create a local/hosted db for this.